r-pufky/docs/services/gogs/README.md

   -v /data/backup/git:/data/git \
   gogs/gogs:latest
 ```

-gogs specify a UID/GID to run under - files must be accessible to docker.
+ * Cannot specify a UID/GID to run under - git files must be accessible to
+   docker.
+ * Use should use [`-t -d`][3] is needed to keep the container in interactive
+   mode otherwise as soon as the container is idle it will sleep, which will
+   stop background running services.

 Initial Setup
 -------------